Eleven reasons to choose an FE College course

 - learning in a classroom;

-- training in realistic work environments such as, engineering workshops, industry standard training restaurants, hair and beauty salons, high tech recording studios, media suites, live performance venues, fitness suites, etc.
+- training in realistic work environments such as: engineering workshops, industry standard training restaurants, hair and beauty salons, high tech recording studios, media suites, live performance venues, and fitness suites.

-As courses like beauty therapy and catering are job related you will be expected to wear a uniform in many courses and you will need to order your own kit before starting college.
+You will be expected to wear a uniform in many courses and you will need to order your own kit before starting college.